 - Distinguish between Methylamine and dimethylamine with a chemical test.

-To discover more about this chapter and to download Amines Class 12 CBSE Notes register with BYJU’s.
+To discover more about this chapter there are Amines Class 12 CBSE Notes made available with BYJU’s.

 Other Important Links: